WokLibCodeClub/Christmas-Coding-Challenge-2020/README.md

 (The links are also included in the powerpoint file).

-If you want to use these projects, then open them while you are logged on with your Scratch user, and Remix them.
-You will then be able to edit and save your own version.
+If you want to use these projects, then open them while you are logged on with your Scratch user, and **Remix** them, otherwise you will not be able to edit and save your own version.

 Make sure your project is ready for judging at 11.15am on Saturday 14th December.